derrick2105/cse207Proj-Not-UCSD-current-/docs/source/intro.rst

 *****

 ..
-NOTE :: All of the assignments provided are based completely off of the homework and practice final from CSE 107 offered at the University of California San Diego and taught by Professor Mihir Bellare in the Winter of 2015.
+NOTE :: All of the assignments provided are based completely off of the homework and practice final from the undergraduate crypography course offered at the University of California San Diego and taught by Professor Mihir Bellare in the Winter of 2015.